mt-cs/parallel_cryptocurrency_miner/README.md

 0000001209850f7ab3ec055248ee4f1b032d39d0
 ```
 Note that the resulting hash has 6 zeros, which is what we’d expect: 24 bit difficulty means 6 hex characters worth of zeros (24 / 4 = 6).

-### Included Files
-There are several files included.
-These are:
-   - <b>Makefile</b>: Including to compile and run the program.
-   - <b>miner.c</b>: The program driver.
-Take user input and split the tasks to consumers.
-   - <b>sha1.c</b>: The magic black box of hash function that nobody understands.
-   - <b>elist.c</b>: Elastic list data structure built from scratch.
-   - <b>logger.h</b>: Helps facilitate debugging by providing basic logging functionality.
-There are also header files mine.h, sha1.h, and elist.h.

 To compile and run: